dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 };
 ```

-LoopBack will execute this file will when during the next boot.
-It will programmatically seed your Firestore database with the data provided.
+LoopBack will execute this file during the next boot.
+It will programmatically seed our Firestore database with the data provided.

 ## Secure the LoopBack API with Auth0